 How to build and customize an incident response plan

-So, which framework should you choose?
-Should you choose one framework in its entirety, or should you choose part of one and combine it with parts of another framework in a kind of a la carte incident response?
+Which framework should you choose?
+Should you choose one framework in its entirety, or should you choose part of one and combine it with parts of another framework for an a la carte kind of incident response?

 When considering whether to adopt a framework as is or build your own, here are some things to think about.

-What compliance obligations do you have that may affect your choice?
+What compliance obligations do you have that could affect your choice?
 Do you have obligations under the Federal Information Security Modernization Act (FISMA)?
-Maybe you are a U.S. federal government supplier and you must supply FISMA-complaint services.
-If so, you would go with NIST guidance because NIST has the statutory responsibility under FISMA to develop information security standards and guidelines.
+Maybe you are a U.S. federal government supplier, and you must supply FISMA-complaint services.
+If so, go with NIST guidance because NIST has the statutory responsibility under FISMA to develop information security standards and guidelines.

 Perhaps you do business outside of the U.S. in Europe or the Middle East.
-In that case, you should look at ISO 27035-1 because the ISO 27000 family of security standards is almost universally adopted in these regions.
-Or you might choose to go with the ISO 27000 family of standards to integrate security more easily into other business functions.
+In that case, you should look at ISO/IEC 27035-1 because the ISO/IEC 27000 family of security standards is almost universally adopted in these regions.
+Or you might choose to go with the ISO/IEC 27000 family of standards to integrate security more easily into other business functions.

-Other than these considerations, it's difficult to recommend one computer security incident response framework over another.
+Other than these considerations, it's difficult to recommend one incident response framework over another.
 The bottom line is that a framework provides a structure that underlays and supports incident response operations.
-No matter which framework your organization chooses, the incident response operational plan, not the framework itself, is what your organization is going to use to protect itself and guide its incident management activities to discover and contain breaches.
+No matter which framework your organization chooses, the incident response operational plan -- not the framework itself -- is what your organization is going to use to protect itself and guide its incident management activities to discover and contain breaches.